Albertsons: Additional acquisitions and closures

 Also that year three new Lucky locations in Utah opened, two in West Valley City and Salt Lake City, replacing the last two Super Saver stores, and one in Tooele, replacing a former Albertsons store.

 The next year, a location in West Jordan, Utah, opened, replacing another Albertsons that closed in the late 2000s.

-In 2019, Albertsons opened Albertsons Market Street in Meridian, Idaho, a flagship store located in a converted ShopKo store and based on the Market Street brand of United Supermarkets.
+In 2019, Albertsons opened Albertsons Market Street in Meridian, Idaho, a flagship store located in a converted Shopko store and based on the Market Street brand of United Supermarkets.
 This became Albertsons's largest store at 110,000 square feet and featured a variety of departments exclusive to the store or found rarely in the chain, including an oyster bar, a full bar area, and in-house sausages.
 Additionally, around the same time, a new Andronico's Community Markets opened in Monterey, California, the first new store to be branded as such.

 In 2020, Albertsons announced the closing of a distribution center in Upper Marlboro, Maryland, laying off up 520 people.
 Albertsons said its duties will be shifted to an existing distribution center in Lancaster, Pennsylvania, which will add up to 300 workers.
 Due to the COVID-19 pandemic, Albertsons's total sales experienced a growth of 27% compared to the previous year.
 The rise in sales and higher traffic came as a result of the COVID-19 pandemic which resulted in gross sales of $22.8 billion in the second quarter of 2020.
 Additionally, the company finally went public in June 2020 after years of delays.

 The potential IPO for the company could be valued at around $19 billion.
-During the time of going public, one more division change was announced when the Mid-Atlantic Division was created by combining Eastern and ACME Markets, and based out of ACME's headquarters in Malvern, PA In October 2020, Albertsons submitted a winning bid for the Kings Food Markets/Balducci's chain.
+During the time of going public, one more division change was announced when the Mid-Atlantic Division was created by combining Eastern and ACME Markets, and based out of ACME's headquarters in Malvern, Pennsylvania.
+In October 2020, Albertsons submitted a winning bid for the Kings Food Markets/Balducci's chain.
 These will be merged into the Mid-Atlantic Division.